-Environmental enrichment is improving the area in which your rabbit lives by providing a choice of activities, housing areas, foraging opportunities and socialisation.
+Environmental enrichment is improving the area in which your rabbit lives by providing a choice of:

 Why is enrichment important for rabbits?

 Rabbits are active, inquisitive, social and intelligent animals.
-Rabbits with not enough to do can become bored and their welfare suffers.
+Rabbits can become bored easily and their welfare suffers.
 Pet rabbits are often kept confined for a large proportion of time each day.
-During this time they need to have some control over their environment and what they do to avoid boredom and stress.
+They need control over their environment and what they can do to avoid boredom and stress.

 Enrichment for rabbits

-All environmental enrichment should take into consideration to the mental and the physical stimulation it may offer your rabbit.
-Ensure all materials used are non-toxic and have smooth, rounded edges.
-With all enrichment items you must regularly inspect items for damage and potential injury points and repair, discard or replace any items that become damaged or dangerous.
+All environmental enrichment should take into consideration the mental and the physical stimulation you can give your rabbit.
+Make sure materials used are non-toxic and have smooth, rounded edges.
+With all enrichment items you must regularly inspect them for damage and potential injury points.
+Repair, discard or replace any items that are damaged or dangerous.

 - Hiding places and platforms in their hutch.

 - Toys and objects to manipulate, investigate, encourage play and allow digging and scent marking.
 Toys can be purchased from pet shops or online.
 It is important to have several toys that you rotate.
-Do not put them all in your rabbit's hutch/pen at once and just leave them there.
+Do not put them all in your rabbit's hutch or pen at once and just leave them there.
 They will become boring very quickly.

-- Dietary enrichment – providing food in a way that encourages your rabbits to forage for and/or work for their food.
-An example might be a treat ball filled with little pieces of carrot or other treats.
-Another example, might be hiding leafy greens throughout their hutch/pen, particularly under hay and in hiding spots to encourage them to forage
+- Dietary enrichment — provide food in a way that encourages your rabbits to forage for or work for their food.
+An example might be a treat ball filled with little pieces of carrot or other food.
+Another example might be hiding leafy greens throughout their hutch, under hay and in hiding spots to encourage them to forage

-- Positive interactions with humans – this could include playing games, grooming your rabbit and training your rabbit using positive reward-based methods such as clicker training.
+- Positive interactions with humans — this includes playing games, grooming your rabbit and training your rabbit using positive reward-based methods such as clicker training.

 If you have more than one rabbit, ensure there are enough items for all the rabbits.
-This will avoid fighting and one or more rabbits missing out.
+This will avoid fighting or rabbits missing out.

-Do not fill your rabbits' enclosure with so many enrichment items that they can no longer exercise easily.
+Do not fill your rabbits' enclosure with so many enrichment items that they can't exercise easily.